How Many Ounces In 250ml

 • Q: Is the conversion always exactly 8.45 fl oz for 250ml?

 • A: No, the conversion is an approximation.
 The precise conversion depends on factors like temperature and the density of the liquid being measured.
-However, 8.45 fl oz is a close and commonly accepted approximation.
+Still, 8.45 fl oz is a close and commonly accepted approximation.

 • Q: What if I only have a measuring cup in ml?